Janno Gibbs: Film career

+In 2026, he starred and directed in the new comedy film ChickBoy starring DJ Durano, Robb Guinto and others.

 Music career

 Gibbs released a Vicor Music single called "Miss" in 1988 which became a radio hit.
 His second album entitled Ipagpatawad received a Gold and Platinum Award.
 One of the singles from that album with the same title won the 1991 Awit Award for Best Revival.
 Poly Cosmic Records released his third and fourth album.
 The third, entitled Bulong contains two of his original compositions.
 It also contained a revival entitled "Binibini" and the much loved "I Believe in Dreams".
 His fourth album "Another Chance", carries the hit song "Pinakamagandang Babae" which he himself composed, plus the moving love song "Another Chance" and the revivals such as "Kartada Diez", "Ang Pag-Ibig Talaga" and "Saying Goodbye".
 His album Sa 'Yo was again released through Viva Records where it had received a Gold Record Award.
 In 2001, Viva Records released an all revival album Divas & I which contains duet with the divas.
 In 2002, Viva Records released a live album called Janno Live Viva's and I. In 2004, Gibbs was now also a recording artist of GMA Records when he released his album entitled "Seven", as it is also his seventh album.
 Viva Records had a compilation album called Silver Series which contained duets with Pops Fernandez, Jaya, Regine Velasquez, Rachel Alejandro and Ogie Alcasid.
 In 2007, Gibbs created an album called Little Boy which contained seven of his original composition.
 In 2008, Gibbs created a new album entitled Orig where 11 songs are composed and produced by himself.
 In 2010, Gibbs created another compilation album called The Janno Gibbs Anthology in which 18 of the songs are his compositions.
 In 2014, Gibbs created another album called Novela which contains the telenovela theme songs of GMA.
 In 2016, Gibbs created a single for his birthday titled "Get It On".
 In 2017, Gibbs records and created his latest single under GMA Records titled "My Jagiya" also a theme song of GMA's television series My Korean Jagiya.
 In 2017, Gibbs releases his new album this year very soon under GMA Records.
 In January 2018, Gibbs released a new digital album called Nagbabalik which includes his single "Get It On, Oh Girl" featuring Andrew E. and many more under GMA Records available on Spotify and other digital stores nationwide.
 On May 7, 2021, Gibbs releases his new single under Viva Records titled Pangmalakasan after three years.
 On September 16, 2022, Gibbs releases his new single under Viva Records on his birthday titled "Future Lover".
 On April 19, 2023, Gibbs releases his new single under Viva Records titled Kung Hindi Susubukan.
 On May 24, 2024, Gibbs releases his new single under Viva Records titled "Sige Na, Sorry".

-On July 10, 2025, Gibbs returned to GMA Records after 7 years.
+On July 10, 2025, Gibbs returned to GMA Music after 7 years.